‘Are you gay, though?’ Video shows man throwing punch in possible bias attack

 “It started with him approaching us out of the blue and making homophobic and misogynistic comments towards our group,” Trejo wrote in a statement posted to Twitter.
 Trejo then said he started to record video of the "intoxicated man," who "went on to hit me and shove one of our girlfriends."

 A video Trejo posted to Twitter appears to show a young man asking him, "Are you gay, though?," to which Trejo, who is off camera, can be heard responding, "Oh, I am."
-The man then says, "Alright then, you're gay," as he throws a punch.
+The man then says, "All right then, you're gay," as he throws a punch.

 "We called the police immediately," Trejo said in his Twitter statement.
 "He then pulled out a knife and pointed it towards us while continue to call us faggots.
 He eventually ran off, got into his car (in his intoxicated state) and drove on the light-rail tracks until he sped off away from Main Street."